On Jan 31, 2007, the President of the United States gave his speech on the

 any other issue.
 Economic growth avoids many other social and economic

-performance standards and to provide energy-saving tax incentives to reduce
+better energy performance standards and provide energy-saving tax incentives to reduce

 energy waste.
 Promote the development of alternative energy sources and

 technologies to help reduce the demand for oil.

 exit and divest losing economic sectors (where U.S. cannot compete).

 Government bailouts of failing industries are counter-productive and reward bad management

 behavior.
 Let the free markets correct themselves and produce new

 industries.
 The only exception for government intervention is to invest in

 star industries through R&D subsidies and tax holidays for new startup